octobercms/docs/backend-forms.md

 **scope** | specifies a [query scope method](../database/model#query-scopes) defined in the **related form model** to apply to the list query always.
 The first argument will contain the model that the widget will be attaching its value to, i.e. the parent model.
 **searchMode** | defines the search strategy to either contain all words, any word or exact phrase.
 Supported options: all, any, exact.
 Default: all.
 **searchScope** | specifies a [query scope method](../database/model#query-scopes) defined in the **related form model** to apply to the search query, the first argument will contain the search term.
-**useRelation** | Flag for using the name of the field as a relation name to interact with directly on the parent model.
+**useRelation** | flag for using the name of the field as a relation name to interact with directly on the parent model.
 Default: true.
 Disable to return just the selected model's ID
-**modelClass** | Class of the model to use for listing records when useRelation = false
+**modelClass** | class of the model to use for listing records when useRelation = false

 <a name="widget-relation"></a>
 ### Relation